konaraddi/old-konaraddi-com/src/pages/posts/blog/2018-12-07-fall-2018-internship.md

 category: Blog
 ---

+TL;DR: I interned with the C4ML Credit Monitoring team where I added new components and endpoints to a web app used by engineers within the two largest, asset-generating programs at Capital One.
+The web app enables engineers to view insights for their models from a residual analysis pipeline.
+I also developed a model to predict charge offs.

+---

-This past fall I was a part-time software engineering intern at Capital One.
+This past fall I was a software engineering intern at Capital One.
 I was amongst the first batch of interns at Capital One's [new](https://today.umd.edu/articles/capital-one-tech-incubator-opens-diamondback-garage-b93bbf87-a326-44c6-a207-5f4c418b387f) [lab](http://www.dbknews.com/2018/12/10/umd-college-park-discovery-district-wework-capital-one-hotel/) in College Park.

 It was part time (~15 hours per week) and I worked remotely with the NYC Credit Monitoring team within Capital One's Center for Machine Learning organization.
 Most coworkers were working in New York City.